vesqers/vesqers/README.md

 ### About

-You can call me Vesqer, V, Vex, or whatever you prefer.
+You can call me Vesqer, V, or whatever you prefer.

 18+ • Any Pronouns / but i prefer he/him